xrdebug/php/README.md

 * ⏸ Pause your code execution (*not implemented yet)
 * 🌚 Dark / 🌝 Light mode follows your system preferences
 * 👽 Ephemeral as it doesn't require to store any persistent data
-* 🤓 Multi-client as it broadcast dump messages to all connected clients
 * 🍒 It's HTML based, save your session for offline usage

 ## Status